-The South Jersey Butterfly Project is an unofficial collection of naturalists of various backgrounds who have joined together to track some of the prettiest and most intriguing animals in South Jersey.
+The South Jersey Butterfly Project is an unofficial organization of naturalists of various backgrounds who have joined together to track some of the prettiest and most intriguing animals in South Jersey.
 Some of us started exploring nature as birders, others as botanists, and a few as entomologists right from youth.
-A few of us are professional entomologists, in fact.

 Some of us like to think we are developing a system here to track butterflies as carefully as they are being tracked over such a large area as anywhere else in North America.
 Whether that’s true or not, we like to think it.